Publication of the top 10 websites visited by Department for Transport staff while they are at work makes for interesting reading.

 Of course there’s also the blurring of boundaries between work-related and personal use of the Internet.
 If an employee spends an hour polishing their LinkedIn profile and expanding their on-line network are they doing it for personal gain or are they making useful connections that will benefit your business?
 Is browsing on Amazon a waste of company time – or could it lead one of your staff to a great idea for a new product or service?

-Forward looking employers are realising that however scary it might seem, they need to embrace the on-line world rather than try to control it.
-Yes, clear guidelines are important, but they need to be peppered with a dose of realism.
+Forward-looking employers are realising that however scary it might seem, they need to embrace the on-line world rather than try to control it.
+Yes, clear guidelines and internet policies are important, but they need to be peppered with a dose of realism.
+Good HR systems can include portals with guidelines attached to give employees a clear view on the rule.
 Organisations can’t police people’s use of the Internet – but treat them like adults and trust them to behave responsibly, and they probably will.